jacomyal/osdc2012-sigmajs-presentation/presentation.md

 **Construct the graph (1):**
 ----------------------------

+    // Here is our graph: An array of nodes and an array of edges.
+    // Each node must have at least an ID, and each edge must have
-    var graph = { nodes: [], edges: [] },
-        nodesIndex = {}, edgesIndex = {};
+    // at least an ID, a source and a target (those are node IDs): var graph = { nodes: [], edges: [] }, nodesIndex = {}, edgesIndex = {};

-    function getGraph(data) {
+    // Let's detail the process to create the graph: function getGraph(data) {
       parseNode(data[1], null, graph);